synacktiv/bip/README.rst

     tp.hello() # calling a method of TstPlugin
     # hello

-For the previous exemple with ``printk`` we could write the following plugin:
+For the previous example with ``printk`` we could write the following plugin:

 .. code-block:: python